Looking to pair your PS5, Xbox Series X or Series S, or even Switch with the ideal console gaming monitor? We have you covered in this handy guide.

 If you have or are planning to buy a new Xbox Series X or Series S console or a PS5, you may also be considering hooking them up to a monitor.
 After all, most of us have a PC of some sort, laptop or desktop, and those naturally work great with monitors.
 Why not make the most of a purchase and have multiple devices hooked up to one display?
 That’s good logic.
 We’re here to help, and the bottom line is that gaming monitors nominally designed for PC have a lot to offer console gamers.
 And that applies to PS5, Xbox, and Switch.
 But each console has slightly different monitors we’d recommend, and much of the decision depends on the kinds of games you play.
 Let’s begin.

-Finally, gaming monitors in many cases act as pioneers of new technology later picked up by televisions.
-For a fraction of the cost of a good 4K TV you get a monitor with 144Hz refresh (TVs just recently arrived at 120Hz), FreeSync, HDR, and powerful audio.
-Monitors also don’t have all the complicated electronics and post processing of TVs, meaning very low latency.
-Your typical gaming monitor has 1ms response (grey to grey and/or moving picture response time, GtG or MPRT), while very few TVs come even close to that.
+Finally, gaming monitors often pioneer new technology later picked up by televisions.
+For a fraction of the cost of a good 4K TV, you get a monitor with a 144Hz refresh rate (TVs just recently arrived at 120Hz), FreeSync, HDR, and powerful audio.
+Monitors also don’t have all the complicated electronics and post-processing of TVs, meaning very low latency.
+Your typical gaming monitor has a 1ms response (grey to grey and/or moving picture response time, GtG or MPRT), while very few TVs come even close to that.
 Most TVs are happy to deliver 8ms with game mode engaged.
-Monitors don’t need game mode.

-Remember HDR, audio, and connectivity.
 No matter what monitor you go with, make sure official HDR support and performance are included.
-That’s because all consoles now have games running with HDR, so might as well enjoy them fully.
+Since all consoles now have games running with HDR, you need it to enjoy them fully.

 Good audio is up next, and all BenQ gaming monitors offer superb sound.
-Look for 2.1-channel audio whenever possible, meaning two speakers and a subwoofer for deep and resonant sound.
-Whatever brand of monitor you choose, don’t take audio for granted because modern consoles depend on HDMI to output sound.
+Many models feature 2.1channel audio, meaning two speakers and a subwoofer for deep and resonant sound.

 And that brings us to connectivity.
 Ideal monitors have two HDMI, one DisplayPort, and one USB-C. The more the merrier, but with that layout you can have two consoles and two PCs (desktop and laptop, for example) all connected to the same monitor.